jundalisay/spblist/content/en/material/principles/intro/chapter-02.md

 Within the sublayers is an internal boundary that separates the upper from the middle and lower sublayers.

-- Above the boundary, the sublayer has more metaphysical than physical properties.
+- Above the boundary, the sublayer has more quasi-physical than physical properties.
 - Below the boundary, the sublayer has more physical ones.

 For example, a well known boundary is the Higgs Field which we regard as the internal boundary within the Radiant Layer.

 - Below the Higgs Field, particles acquire measurable **potential energy**, called mass in Modern Physics, in Million electron Volts or MeV.
 - Above the Higgs Field, particles such as photons and 'gravitons' have no mass.
 This is because particles above the boundary are kinetic instead of potential.